Hamalkari/Koa-REST-API-Boilerplate/README.md

 ## About the project

-A simple/structured Koa template with basic resourses to start make your api.
+A simple/structured Koa Boilerplate with basic resourses to start make your api.

-Koa REST API Template is a basic RESTful API Template build on top of koa framework.
+Koa REST API Boilerplate is a basic RESTful API Boilerplate build on top of koa framework.

 You can use ES6 and high syntax for developing your REST API.